NightmareXIV/AntiAfkKick/README.md

 # AntiAfkKick
 An application, Dalamud and ACT plugin for preventing being auto-kicked from FFXIV due to inactivity.

+Everything below is beta version: may not work.
+Will do no harm though either way.

 ## Dalamud plugin
 Recommended if you are using FFXIV Quick Launcher.

-Coming soon.
+Add my custom repo URL: `https://raw.githubusercontent.com/Eternita-S/MyDalamudPlugins/main/pluginmaster.json` then install plugin from plugins list.

+Detailed instruction available here: https://github.com/Eternita-S/MyDalamudPlugins

 ## ACT plugin
 Download it here: https://github.com/Eternita-S/AntiAfkKick/releases/download/1.0.0.0/AntiAfkKick-ACT.dll